A paradox of tournament seeding: Discussion

 \section{Discussion}

-Now we present a general procedure to guarantee our requirement, incentive compatibility with respect to seeding, on the basis of the theoretical model.
+Now a general procedure is presented to guarantee our requirement, incentive compatibility with respect to seeding, on the basis of the theoretical model.
 Some alternative ideas are also outlined shortly.

 According to Proposition~\ref{Prop1}, there are three ways to achieve strategyproofness in a round-robin qualifying tournament.
 However, the first two conditions---when exactly one team qualifies or all teams qualify for the next round---could not offer a universal rule.
-Nonetheless, they can be exploited in certain cases, for example, only one team advanced from the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_(OFC)}{Oceanian (OFC) section of the 2018 FIFA World Cup qualification}.
+Nonetheless, they can be exploited in certain cases, for example, only one team advanced from the \href{https://en.wikipedia.org/wiki/2022_FIFA_World_Cup_qualification_(OFC)}{Oceanian (OFC) section of the 2022 FIFA World Cup qualification}.
 Fortunately, there is a third opportunity, that is, to calculate the seeding value of any qualified team $t \in Q$ as $\Psi_t = \max \{ \xi_s: t \succ s \}$.
 In other words, team $t$ is seeded in the second stage based on the maximum of coefficients $\xi_s$ of all teams $s$ ranked lower than team $t$ in its round-robin qualifying competition.
 This is a reasonable rule: if team $i$ finishes ahead of team $j$ in a league, why is it judged worse for the draw in the next round?
 Our proposal is called \emph{strategyproof seeding}.